 Can this method be applied to any other systems?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+UR: ___________(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

+Yes, absolutely.
+This method can be adopted easily to be used with other electrophysiology systems.

 How would you expect an individual who has never performed this technique to struggle?